The following will walk you through a series of steps:

 To unlocking a TKO that may have bounced into gear during shipping or has a synchro ring that has rattled tight to a gear.

 During the Shipping process, a TKO transmission can get bounced around in its box.
 From time to time a shift rail can be bumped into gear on its own or a synchro ring pushed onto gear locking it tight.
 Without oil, the ring becomes locked.
 The following procedure will help diagnose the problem and several solutions to correct the issue.

-Before trying to diagnose a potential problem… remove the shipping plug from the rear of the transmission.
-Remove the shipping plug by pulling with pliers.
-Pull a little on one side, then the other.
+Before diagnosing a potential problem… remove the shipping plug from the rear of the transmission by pulling with duckbill pliers.

 Be careful not to accidentally grab the lip of the output shaft seal.

-Once the seal is removed, rotate the input shaft counter-clockwise.
+Once the plug is removed, rotate the input shaft counter-clockwise.
 It should spin easily.
-Push the shift stub forward into 3rd gear.
+Push the shifter forward into 3rd gear.
 Rotate the input shaft counter-clockwise.
 It should spin easily.
-Push the stub into 4th gear.
+Place the shifter into 4th gear.
 Rotate the input shaft counter-clockwise.
 It should spin easily.

-Move the shift stub into 2nd or 1st gear.
+Move the shifter into 1st and 2nd gear.
 Rotate the input shaft counter-clockwise.
 It should spin easily.

 If you find the stub will not shift into any gear (try them all, usually with a lever installed for ease) then one of the shift rails has moved from the neutral position during shipping.

 To confirm this the lever will only detent left or right and not move forward or backward.